ninjudd/lein-protobuf/README.md

     lein protobuf file1.proto file2.proto

-lein-protobuf also adds a hook to Leiningen's `compile` task, so `.proto` files will automatically be compiled before that task runs.
+We also add a hook to Leiningen's `compile` task, so `.proto` files will automatically be compiled before that task runs.
 So if you like, you can simply run:

     lein compile